OliverPortee/data_generator/README.md

 ## Library

 This can be used as a single header library.
 Just include `data_generator/data_generator.hpp`!
+Have a look at the [example](example.cpp).